SysKitTeam/docs-spdockit/manage-sharepoint-permissions/securable-objects-actions/restore-permissions.md

 date: 26/5/2017
 ---

 This article explains how to use SPDocKit's Restore Permissions Wizard to restore permissions on a securable object to an earlier state.
-Please check the [feature availability by license type](https://www.spdockit.com/orders)

 ### Wizard scope:
 A securable object (subsite, list, folder, list item) and it's permissions scope.